baleada/docs/assets/md/composition/index.md

 :::

 The following things will trigger a new major release of Baleada Composition:
-- Any changes to the existing options accepted by any of the Baleada Composition functons
-- Any changes to the existing metadata stored by the functions
+- Changes to the overall framework-specific API, import paths, or general workflow

 The following things will trigger a new minor release:
+- Any changes to reactivity behavior in Baleada Composition's supported frameworks
-- Tha addition of functions for new gestures
+- Additions of new Baleada Logic classes
-- Added options for the functions
-- Additional metadata stored by the functions
+- Any changes to Baleada Logic classes or factories that result in changes to the internal structure of Baleada Composition (e.g. if a Baleada Logic class changes and now creates side effects that need to be cleaned up)